 - Birch Street Elementary houses most of the youngest children enrolled in Kalkaska Public Schools.
-Our population consists of Great Start Readiness Program (four year olds) preschool, Tuition-based preschool, Multi-age preschool, early childhood special education, kindergarten, first, second and third grades. - Cherry Street Intermediate houses all children in fourth and fifth grades living in the Kalkaska area. - Rapid City Elementary houses children that live in the Rapid City area.
-We have a Great Start Readiness Program (four year olds) preschool and kindergarten through fifth grades.
+Our population consists of kindergarten, first, and second grades. - Kalkaska Upper Elementary houses all children in third, fourth and fifth grades living in the Kalkaska area. - Rapid City Elementary houses children that live in the Rapid City area.
+We have a Head Start program, Great Start Readiness Program/tuition-based preschool and kindergarten through fifth grades.